 - 2–3% carbon dioxide (propellant)

 As you can see, WD-40 does contain a petroleum-based oil.
-And although many of us have used it as a lubricant, it’s not the best in all situations.
+Although many of us have used it as a lubricant, it’s not the best choice in all situations.
 In some instances, it’s not a good idea to use the original WD-40 formula at all.
+Keep in mind that the “WD” stands for water displacement.
+This means that it’s designed to move water away, often from metals that have been exposed to moisture.

-WD40 has long been touted as a fix-all, cure-all type of product.
+WD-40 has long been touted as a fix-all, cure-all type of product.
 In fact, DIY lore has long held that most repairs can be made with a can of WD40 and a roll of duct tape (and a hammer?) 😂 WD-40 is great for lots of things, but it isn’t always the best, or even the right, choice.
 And sometimes, it’s one of the worst things you could use.

-Where NOT to Use WD40
+Where NOT to Use WD-40

+First, we want to make clear that throughout this post, we’re referring to the original formula of WD-40 – the standard, multi-use WD-40 that’s been around for years and years.
 We’re NOT referring to the specialized products they’ve come out with over the years that are more focused (or completely different) formulations.
 Clearly, the company understands that the original formula is not a cure-all, and they’ve developed other, more specific, formulations for various uses.

-For example, while WD40 is a lubricant, it’s not necessarily a good lubricant for many uses.
-It is a good dispersant and can be useful for corrosion and rust prevention.
+For example, while WD-40 is a lubricant, it’s not necessarily a good lubricant for many uses.
+It is a good dispersant and can be helpful in preventing corrosion and rust.
 But it shouldn’t be used to lubricate moving parts — especially metal on metal.
+It’s also a penetrant.
+But it’s not usually the best penetrant.
+Ultimately, there are some situations in which you should never use WD-40.

 Let’s take a look at where WD40 doesn’t perform as well as other products, and where NOT to use the original formula WD40 under any circumstances.